equivalent/equivalent.github.io/_posts/article/2014-05-29-proper-way-how-to-translate-rails-validation-messages.markdown

+---
+layout: article_post
+categories: article
-# Translating locales for Rails model errors
+title:  "Translating locales for Rails model errors"
+disq_id: 10
+description:
+  Proper way how to translate Rails validation messages
+redirect_from:
+  - "/blogs/10/"
+  - "/blogs/10-translating-locales-for-rails-model-errors/"
+---

 As you may know you can specify own message for Rails model validation error like this:

 ```ruby
 # app/models/user.rb